jbsmith731/chrome-col/readme.md

 - Chrome: Settings > Extensions
 - Turn on developer mode
 - Load unpacked extension
-- Chrome won't load the extension on pages that are currently open.
-You need to refresh those pages to use the extension
+- When the extension is first added to Chrome, Chrome won't load the extension on pages that are currently open.
+You need to refresh those pages to use the extension or restart Chrome.

 ![column extension in action](/img/screenshot.png?raw=true "Extension in action!")